-The BTEC Tech Award in Music Practice enables students to achieve their potential in a highly practical, rigorous and relevant programme of study.
+The BTEC tech award in music practice enables students to achieve their potential in a highly-practical, rigorous and relevant programme of study.

-The course will reveal the music industry to students in a both a holistic and specific way, enabling them to decide if it is the pathway for them in further study and even professionally.
+The course will reveal the music industry to students in both an holistic and specific way, enabling them to decide if it is the pathway for them in further study and even professionally.